Deni Avdija: Junior national team

-Although he had also been eligible to represent Serbia internationally, due to his father's background, Avdija chose to play for Israel because he had friends there and was more familiar with its language.
+Although he had also been eligible to represent Serbia internationally, due to his father's background, Avdija chose to play for Israel because he lived there since he was born.
 He competed for Israel at the 2017 FIBA U16 European Championship in Podgorica.
 Avdija led the tournament with 12.6 rebounds and 5.3 assists per game, to go with 15.3 points per game.